 Two Techniques You Need to Learn Before Your Next Program

-To contribute to all three of these purposes, it is of critical importance to get any mission-critical program off to a strong start, and to finish even stronger.
+To contribute to all three of these purposes, start your mission-critical program strong, and finish even stronger.

 PUC means that the in-class or virtual instructor plans for or identifies opportunities to interrupt the training and pull up a chair.
 Suppose the energy level of participants has suddenly dropped.
 That is an ideal time to PUC and say, “I am noticing signs that I have lost some of you.
 Would you please share what might be happening?”